section-engineering-education/engineering-education/articles/page-visibility-api/index.md

 ### Objectives
 By the end of this tutorial:
-- We will learn some basics of using HTML5 media tags, particularly the video tag.
+- We will learn how to use HTML5 media tags, particularly the video tag.

 - We will learn how the JavaScript Page visibility API works to control various features in our applications.